shannonbux/shannon-soper-portfolio/src/pages/hacktoberfest/index.md

 The team of Gatsby maintainers gave new contributors a great experience.
 It was fun to be part of this project and see that it made a difference for folks new to open source projects!

-It's also nice to have a break.
-I'm glad its Hackt_over_fest.
+It’s also nice to have a break.
+I’m glad its Hackt_over_fest.

 ![Happy contributors](happy-contributors.png)